 How can an AI master a complex game without ever playing it?
 DeepMind's Dreamer 4 learns by watching, then trains in imagination.
 This shift from big data to efficient world models could be key for real-world robotics and autonomous systems.

-✅ Human operators successfully completed 14 of 16 complex tasks inside the agent's simulated world, confirming its causal accuracy and stability over long action sequences.
+🧪 Human operators successfully completed 14 out of 16 complex tasks inside the simulated environment, from combat to crafting, proving the world model captures causal accuracy.

 Google DeepMind says its new agent can mine diamonds in Minecraft without ever touching the real game during training.
 The paper backs that up: Dreamer 4 learns from offline video, then trains entirely inside its own world model to execute the 20,000-plus actions needed to reach the game’s hardest milestone.